NEFSC/READ-SSB-Lee-project-templates/README.md

 # Project Template

-A small repository that will get you started with setting up an organized project and get data off the NEFSC oracle servers.
+A small repository that will get you set up an organized project and get data off the NEFSC oracle servers.
 This repository contains:

 1. A folder structure and some utilities that will (hopefully) help you keep things organized
 1. Sample code for extracting data from oracle using stata.